Artist: Kim Yosu - on Unsplash

 Rituals

 speak the language of the soul.
 With or without words, rituals chart the paths that have led to the present moment and the curtails that await in the future.
-Through music, gesture, color, offerings, and the elements, the feeling-body is nourished along with the soul.
+Through music, gesture, color, offerings, and the elements of the feeling-body, the soul is nourished.

 Insights and felt connections are absorbed and held within the container of the people and the place.